 I resisted buying a high-powered blender for a long time, but when I finally succumbed to the lure of a Vitamix, I was amazed at all the things it could do!
-Yes, they make great smoothies at a touch of a button, but here are some other convenient things these blenders can do that may help justify the sizable investment.
+Yes, they make great smoothies at a touch of a button or flip of a switch, but here are some other convenient things these blenders can do that may help justify the sizable investment.

 If you found a sleek hunk of blender under your Christmas tree this year, here are five things you should know as you get acquainted.